-Does my daughter need
+Does my daughter need my permission to use PrEP?

 It depends on how old she is, where she lives, and which PrEP method she wants to use.
 Whether she needs your permission or not, supporting your daughter to use PrEP will help protect her from HIV so she can live a long and healthy life.
 Supporting your daughter to make her own decisions can strengthen your relationship, and it may make her more likely to involve you in other decisions.